postmanlabs/labs-docs/src/pages/docs/administration/SCIM-provisioning/configuring-scim-with-azure-ad.md

 ## Enabling SCIM in Azure AD

 Postman can be connected to Azure Active Directory using the "non-gallery application" feature in the Azure AD application gallery.
-Once they are connected, Azure AD queries the Postman SCIM endpoint every 40 minutes for assigned users and groups, and creates or modifies them according to the assignment details you set.
+Once they're connected, Azure AD queries the Postman SCIM endpoint every 40 minutes for assigned users and groups, and creates or modifies them according to the assignment details you set.

 To set up Postman provisioning with Azure AD, do the following: